 "We may have a situation like we did with Faux Trench that our pointing is compromised by the terrain in front.
 We drove away from Faux Trench with the hope of turning around and shooting it.
 And we missed wildly because the odometry apparently was wildly wrong.
 And we may be in a condition like that again.
 So my point here is that MiniTES on those rocks will probably be a bit dicier than it has been in previous times."

-This example shows the group in the process of learning what activities are possible: a proposed plan is critiqued because the requested images require knowing the precise location of the rover, not possible given the inaccuracy of odometry in the particular terrain.
-Some of the problem of calibrating the odometry has been discussed in the first publications of mission results.
-A discussion of how the exact path of the rover was determined includes the note: "Results indicate that the total length of the rover traverse during the 90-sol primary mission was 637 m as measured by wheel odometry, 506 m as assessed from formal localization performed for the locations where image data were acquired."
+This example shows the group in the process of learning what activities are possible: a proposed plan is critiqued because the requested images require knowing the precise location of the rover, which can not be guaranteed given the inaccuracy of the odometry in the particular terrain.
+Some of the problem of calibrating the odometry has already been discussed in the first publications of the Athena Science Team.
+For example, a discussion of how the exact path of the rover was determined includes the note that "Results indicate that the total length of the rover traverse during the 90-sol primary mission was 637 m as measured by wheel odometry, 506 m as assessed from formal localization performed for the locations where image data were acquired."
 (3)

-In general, experience allowed the scientists to move from the more conservative estimates provided by the models to increasingly generous estimates in their planning.
+In general, experience allowed the scientists to move from the more conservative estimates provided by the models to more and more generous estimates in their planning.
 This kind of learning, however, raises a real question for knowledge management.
 We do not know whether the SAP software will be carried over for use in future rover missions.
-If it is, we must ask what mechanisms should be in place to collect the learning about the accuracy of the model's predictions, so that the next version can benefit from this learning.
-The issue is even more difficult if another modeling program is developed: how can knowledge of the rover's actual behavior under various conditions be preserved for incorporation into the next generation of models?
+If it is, we must ask what mechanisms should be in place to collect the learning about the relative accuracy of the model's predictions, so that the next version can benefit from this learning.
+The issue is even more difficult if another modeling program is developed: how can this kind of knowledge of the rover's actual behavior under various conditions be preserved to be incorporated into the development of the next generation of models?